 So, what is cactus sunscald?
 Despite the name, cactus sunscald disease is not a result of sun exposure.
 It is actually a disease caused by the fungus Hendersonia opuntiae.
 This fungus infects the cladodes, or cactus pads, which are the thickened, flattened, green stems of Opuntia cacti.

 Cactus sunscald disease first causes discoloration and cracking in a localized area of one cladode, then gradually spreads.
 This eventually causes the entire cactus to rot.

 Signs of Cactus Sunscald Disease

 Cactus sunscald is common, so it is important to recognize the signs.
-The problems begin when a small, circular, greyish-brown spot appears on one of the cactus pads.
+The problems begin when a small, circular, grayish brown spot appears on one of the cactus pads.
 The discolored area may also be cracked.
-The infected area will later expand across the cladode, and the outer portion may turn reddish-brown.
+The infected area will later expand across the cladode, and the outer portion may turn reddish brown.
 Finally, the entire cactus will rot.
 Once cactus sunscald begins to attack a cactus, other fungi may also take advantage of the infection and begin growing in the damaged area.

 Mycosphaerella fungi can also cause a similar disease, also known as sunscald or scorch, on prickly pear cacti.
 This disease causes similar symptoms and will also eventually kill the cactus.

 Sunburn on cactus can appear similar to cactus sunscald, but the affected area will appear yellowish or white and will not appear to be gradually spreading from a small original area.
 Sunburn can be prevented by shielding the cactus from intense sun.
 As long as the sunburn is not severe, it will not kill the plant.